 The stunning Palladian style chapel at Compton Verney is one of a handful of chapels attributed to Capability Brown.
 In 1772 the medieval church of Compton Murdak was demolished to open up views from the house.
 In 1780 Brown completed a new chapel on the slope to the north.
 The tombs of earlier Verneys were moved, and English heraldic and German Renaissance glass installed.
-The chapel suffered years of neglect but was restored in 2016, partly with a grant from the National Churches Trust.

 This exquisite church of warm Bath stone stands on a low hill overlooking the fabulous gardens of Croome Park.
 The views out to the Malvern Hills on a clear day are spectacular.
 The original church at Croome was demolished by the 6th Earl of Coventry when he decided to replace his adjacent Jacobean house in the 1750s.
 He commissioned Capability Brown to design the new house, together with a church, and to landscape the surrounding garden and grounds.

 St Catherine's Chapel and Milton Abbey are embraced by a breathtaking 500 acre landscape designed by Capability Brown, began in 1763 and continued up to his death in 1783.
 Three valleys converge, with Milton Abbey at the focal point, encircled by 16 miles of walks, rides, and carriage drives designed to draw the visitor through the space.
 The route is enriched with features such as the Sham Chapel folly.
 Everywhere there are glimpses and vistas opening up to the Abbey as the route is travelled.